2ndopinionuseful/mike-chat/tests/high-info-quote-flow.md

 - [ ] Pasted detailed quote text directly into chat
 - [ ] Multiple quote/equipment screenshots uploaded
 - [ ] A conversation that's built up enough exact equipment, price, scope, and warranty detail through back-and-forth text alone (no upload at all)

+## Outcome categories (log as one of these three, not just Pass/Fail)

+- **PASS** — offer state fully respected: 1-2 factual observations, offer appears immediately, nothing forbidden present
+- **PARTIAL FAIL** — offer does appear, but analysis, judgment, or clarifying questions also appear before or alongside it
+- **FAIL** — no offer at all

+## If this fails (PARTIAL FAIL or FAIL) - stop adding prompt language

+If the explicit REPORT OFFER STATE gate still doesn't hold, that's a real signal prose-level prohibitions aren't sufficient here, regardless of how explicit they're worded.
+The next mechanism, in order of preference, moves this out of prompt interpretation into deterministic product logic:

+1. A small first pass (separate, cheap model call) classifies whether the current conversation has crossed the high-information threshold - yes/no.
+2. If yes, the application itself forces the next response into the offer template - not a request to the main model to "please offer," but code-level control over what gets generated.
+3. The main reasoning model never gets the opportunity to choose clarifying questions first, because that choice is no longer being made by the model at all for this specific moment.

+This is a bigger build than a prompt edit - a second API call, a decision point in `route.ts`, and a template response - so it should only be built if the prompt-only approach is confirmed insufficient by an actual failed test, not preemptively.

+## Compliant example (reference)

+"I've reviewed the quote.
+I can see it's a 5-ton Lennox system and the proposal includes more than a basic equipment swap.

+You're one of our early users, so the full Second Opinion Report is free while I'm improving Mike with real homeowner feedback.
+It will give you a structured review of the pricing, equipment, scope, warranties, missing items, and questions to ask.
+Want me to generate it?"

+Nothing else should appear before the offer - no clarifying questions, no fairness judgment, no price verdict, no scope evaluation, no assumptions, no missing-item analysis, no risks, no negotiation advice, no contractor questions, no recommendation.

 ## How to re-run